johanbissemattsson/debout-pour-les-enfants/src/pages/en/about-senegal.md

 ![null](/img/senegal-3003.jpg)

-The GNP/individual of Senegal is 3 % that of Sweden.
+The GNP of Senegal is 7 % that of Sweden.
 The main export products are fish and peanuts.

 French is the official language but people mostly speak their own ethnic language like Wolof, Pulaar, Jola, Mandinca and so on.
 Many speak several of these languages.